Primary Schools Funding - School Sports Premium

 What is Schools Sports Premium?

-The Government have ring fenced £150 million, approx £9,000 per primary school per year for two years starting September 2013.
+The Government are continuing the PE and sport premium during the academic year 2018 to 2019, with the amount received based on the number of pupils in years 1 to 6.
 The funding is to raise standards in the provision of physical education and school sport, ensuring that all pupils become physically literate.
 The aim is to ensure they take that first step on the pathway so they develop a sporting habit for life.
+For full details visit Department for Education.

 What should the money be used for?